 Most people know it’s a bad idea to exert themselves during the peak of summer heat.
 Pet owners also know the importance of keeping their animals cool during the hottest days of summer.
 But what’s easy to overlook is the toll that the heat of summer can take on your car and home.
-Since we’re in the business of helping Greater Cincinnati residents protect their cars and homes, we want to cover the best ways to guard against the very high temperatures that go along with summer:
+Since we’re in the business of protecting your car and home, we want to cover the best ways to guard against the very high temperatures that go along with summer:

 Your home’s air conditioning unit gets a lot of use during the summer.
 Because it’s running so much, it’s important to properly maintain it.
 In addition to kicking off the summer season with a cleaning, check your unit at least once a month for things like accumulated dirt.
 Keeping an eye out for those issues and promptly taking care of them is a proven way to keep your AC in optimal shape.
 It will also help to ensure that you’re not overpaying to keep your home cool.